GobburiAishwarya/Bike-Sharing-Assignment/README.md

     - mnth_Sep
     - weekday_sun
     - weathersit_Light_snow_rain
-- We have used the data set
+- We have used the data set - day.csv

 ## Technologies Used
 - numpy - version 1.26.4